MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   When this policy is enabled, the passwords saved with Edge Password Manager are exempted from deletion when the browser closes.
-This policy is only effective when.
+This policy is only effective when:

-The 'Passwords' toggle is configured in Settings/Privacy and services/Clear browsing data on close or.
+  - The 'Passwords' toggle is configured in Settings/Privacy and services/Clear browsing data on close or

-The policy ClearBrowsingDataOnExit is enabled or.
+  - The policy ClearBrowsingDataOnExit is enabled

 If you enable this policy, passwords won't be cleared when the browser closes.